davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 runs random forest model using surface pressure and city for relative humidity
 * OpenMeteoEDA_202306_v004 runs linear model using surface pressure and city for relative humidity

+### Expansions week of 07-OCT-2024
+* OpenMeteoEDA_202306_v004 runs every combination of 2 predictors on relative humidity, using a smaller training subset